Skip to main content

 • Register for one, two, or all of the language table events for this quarter

-• If you sign up for an event, but your availability changes, contact us by email or submit the form again
+• If you sign up for an event but your availability changes, resubmit the form.
+We will contact you based on your most recent availability provided in the online form

 • ELP will contact you with ZOOM meeting information for events that you have registered for

-• Format for language table events for Spring 2024 -> 6 remote events (via Northwestern ZOOM)
+• Format for language table events for Spring Quarter 2025 -> 6 remote events (via Northwestern ZOOM)

-• Language Table Event Schedule for Spring 2024
+• Language Table Event Schedule for Spring Quarter 2025

 Mark Temenak (ELP Speech Language Pathologist)